Alishbasif/Python_Crash_Course/README.md

 - Understand automatic type conversion.
 - Perform manual type casting.
 - Check the data type of a variable using the `type()` function.
+- Create and manipulate strings.
+- Concatenate multiple strings.
+- Find the length of a string using `len()`.
+- Access characters using indexing.
+- Extract text using slicing and negative slicing.
+- Apply basic string methods such as `upper()` and `lower()`.
+- Accept user input using the `input()` function.
+- Convert user input into `int` and `float`.
+- Solve basic programming problems using input and strings.
 - Write single-line and multi-line comments.